CMorar143/Quantum-Fluctuation/README.md

 ## Goal of This Project

 The goal of this project is to create a visualisation of quantum flucations.
 QM tells us that empty space is not in fact empty.
 It's actually a bubbling bath of matter particles and their anti-mater counterparts popping in and out of existence.
 I aim to create a visualisation of this using the unity game engine.

+## Extra Research

+A lot of research went into the formation of this idea.
+A rough idea of what the project will look like can be seen in [this video at 3:00 minutes](https://youtu.be/_DXHrp6-LZI?t=163)

+## Conclusion

+Overall I am very excited to get started on this project for two main reasons.
+Firstly, I am excited to see what I can learn from this project about using the Unity game engine.
+But secondly and equally as important, I have always had a huge interest in physics and game development and I am very happy to have an opportunity to unify these two passions of mine.